btc-raspberrypiclub/jeopardy/README.md

 The software should start up for you to mess around with.

 #Setup Your Own Game
-JeoparPy does not come with any set(s) of questions/catagories so you must add them in.
+JeoparPy does not come with any set(s) of questions/catagories so you must add them in. </br>

-1. Navigate to the games directory with the command `cd JeoparPy/games`
+1. Navigate to the games directory with the command `cd JeoparPy/games`</br>
 2. Each of the four directories in this directory are games.
 Rename one of them to the name you desire.
-(For example, "American History")
+(For example, "American History")</br>
 3. Enter the game directory you just renamed.
-Open the file `players.txt`
+Open the file `players.txt`</br>
 4. Each line of the file is a player/team name.
 Change a line to change the name.
-Save the file.
+Save the file.<br/>
-5. Open the file `clues.txt`
+5. Open the file `clues.txt`</br>
 6. Every line is a question.
 The first 5 lines are for the first category.
-The next 5 lines are for the second catagory and so on.
+The next 5 lines are for the second catagory and so on.</br>
 7. Close and save the file.
 Finally open the `catgories.txt` file.
 Each line of this file is a category.
-Change at will.
+Change at will.</br>

 HOW TO HOST A GAME
 ==================